-The main sources for crop classification are satellite images from the Sentinel constellation together with Ground Truth data for land cover types.
+The main sources for the crop classification are satellite images from the Sentinel constellation together with Ground Truth data for land cover types.
 A combination of radar and multispectral imagery from Sentinel sensors was used for automatic classification.
-Sentinel-1 transmits and receives microwave radiation in the horizontal (H) and vertical (V) polarisation.
+Sentinel-1 with its C-band sensor transmits and receives microwave radiation in the horizontal (H) and vertical (V)

+polarisation.
 Sentinel-2 captures multispectral imagery in 13 spectral bands at varying spatial resolutions.
 More information regarding the specification of each satellite can be found on the following ESA websites: Sentinel-1 and Sentinel-2.